Lagrangian-based online safe reinforcement learning for state-constrained systems: Introduction

-The contribution of this paper is three-fold.
-First, we formulate the safety problem of RL based optimal control as the minimization of the desired cost functional subject to a constraint involving the time derivative of the BLF.
-We subsequently formulate the equivalent Lagrangian functional and develop optimal control law for the constrained system via the Karush-Kuhn-Tucker conditions.
+In the literature, it is often observed that ensuring safety of uncertain systems often comes at the cost of optimality.
+Specifically, under parametric uncertainties of the system dynamics, safe RL algorithms prioritize safety and tend to be suboptimal w.r.t. the desired cost functional.
+This paper aims to bridge the gap between safety and optimality, without compromising the safety of the system.\\ The contributions of this paper are three-fold.
+First, we formulate the safety problem of RL-based optimal control as the minimization of the desired cost functional subject to a constraint involving the time derivative of the BLF.
+We subsequently formulate the equivalent Lagrangian functional and develop optimal control law for the constrained system via the KKT conditions.
 Second, we show that the naive estimation of the Lagrange multiplier fails to ensure safety of the underlying system.
-Third, we propose a novel estimator for the Lagrange multiplier under parametric uncertainties and show that the same is sufficient to ensure safety of the RL agent.
-Subsequently we extend the Actor-Critic-Identifier algorithm from \cite{bhasin2013Automatica} and \cite{kamalapurkar2016Automatica} to safely learn the optimal control policies online.
-To demonstrate the efficacy of the proposed controller, we perform simulation studies on two systems with complex state constraints and compare our results with similar approaches in the literature.
+Third, we propose an online estimator for the Lagrange multiplier that ensures safety of the RL agent.
+The proposed Actor-Critic-Identifier-Lagrangian algorithm generates a control action that bridges the gap between safety and performance, i.e., the proposed controller provides safeguarding action only when needed.
+When the state trajectories are away from the unsafe region, the optimizing control action dominates.
+On the other hand, when the state approaches the boundary of the safe set, the safeguarding control action dominates and ensures safety.
+We argue that under such an estimation of the Lagrange multiplier, the proposed method is able to ensure safety while being less conservative than similar methods in the literature.
+To demonstrate the efficacy of the proposed controller, we perform simulation studies on two systems with both convex and non-convex state constraints and compare our results with similar approaches in the literature.